vgpprasad91/Insight-Coding-Challenge/README.md

 # Pipeline :

-1. Wrote a script to get real time transactions from
+1. Wrote a script to get real time transactions from venmo api and send to kafka
+2.

 # Coding Challenge